 First you get the choice of doing a browse through the whole deck (both decks), in little thumbnails, all at once and moving on to something else, or you can go through the deck card by card, with larger images, capsule interpretations, and the relevant cast members identified, where applicable.

 It should be noted that since the whole Tarot project spun off from a pair of Publications projects based on fanfic, the cast members, although just about everyone shown in the deck is a named canon character, have on occasion been depicted in their fanfic rôles.
 They also may be depicted at different ages than we saw them in canon.
 Or, more than once.

-The fanfics (there are two of them, intertwined); which are currently both WiPs are:
+The fanfics (there are two of them, intertwined); which are currently still both WiPs are:

 ‘Amends: or, Truth and Reconciliation’ and; ‘In Which the Princess Rescues the Dragon’